-Eliminating structural discrimination in the labour market and strengthening pay transparency have a positive effect on narrowing the gender pay gap.
-Pay transparency is an important step for achieving income equality.
+Eliminating structural discrimination in the labour market and strengthening pay transparency has positive effects on narrowing the gender pay gap.
+Pay transparency is an important step in achieving income equality.

 In 2011, 2 mechanisms have been implemented to promote pay transparency: the legal requirements (1) to state the minimum wage in job vacancy advertisements and (2) to present income-reports for companies employing a pre-determined number of workers.
-Since 2014, companies with 150 employees or more are required to produce binnual income reports.
-Additionally, the online wage calculator offers easily accessible information on wages commonly paid in a sector or region.
+Since 2014, companies with 150 employees or more are required to draw up binnual income reports.
+Additionally, the online wage calculator offers easily accessible information on wages commonly paid in a sector or region since 2011.

 From 2016 to 2017 the project Fair Wages developed a toolbox supporting companies in drafting, analysing, communicating and using the internal income reports.
-Also, company testimonials and best practice examples offer a business case for more income transparency and fair salaries.
+In addition, company testimonials and best practice examples offer a business case for more income transparency and fair salaries.
 The toolbox for a good practice income report was updated and published online in 2022